 Why SEO Is Important for Your eCommerce Site

 In a 2017 study conducted by SEMrush on how e-commerce companies drive traffic to their sites, the results show 38% of retailer traffic comes from organic search.
 SEO will help increase your organic search traffic, and help your e-commerce site rank higher in search engines.
-With so many users using Google to research purchasing decisions, both at home and on the go, need an optimized website and product pages.
+With so many users using Google to research purchasing decisions, both at home and on the go, they need an optimized website and product pages.

 Keyword Research for e-commerce Websites